Deravel/onboarding-spock/Readme.md

     ./gradlew removeSolutions

-At this point, all the *Spock tests in the com.example.interaction package should fail.
+At this point, all the *Spock tests in the com.example.interaction and com.example.exception packages should fail.
 Go through the various tests in numeric order, filling in code to make the tests pass.

     // SNIPPET START